AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 How we delivered:

-We implemented an adaptive selective model for AI demand forecasting that predicts demand for the coming weeks based on user retail sales data.
+We implemented an adaptive selective model for demand forecasting that predicts demand for the coming weeks based on user retail sales data.
 The main challenge was to ensure a high level of adaptability of the model to allow users to obtain a forecast for specific products at any given time.

-To do this, we used a combination of DS/ML libraries and methodologies such as Pandas and ABC-XYZ analysis.
+To do this, we used a combination of DS/ML libraries and methodologies, such as Pandas and ABC-XYZ analysis.

 Moreover, a statistical report was generated to classify products based on popularity and profitability to help retailers identify the most profitable and least profitable products.
 This created the basis for advanced sales analytics and planning targeted discount strategies.